Skip to navigation Skip to content

 • Update the Feedback Status to awaiting response

-• Centrelink only - enter an On Hold Expiry Date for the next business day, even if the 2nd contact will be made on the same day as the 1st attempt.
+• Enter an On Hold Expiry Date for the next business day, even if the 2nd contact will be made on the same day as the 1st attempt.
 This holds the entry for access when next scheduled to online work

-Note: when the On hold date is met the Feedback Status reverts to Feedback Received, the feedback remains assigned to the assigned Service Officer
+Note: when the on hold date is met the Feedback Status reverts to Feedback Received, the feedback remains assigned to the Employee Responsible

 • If the assigned officer is not scheduled for online work within the next 2 business days:

-• Centrelink only - on the day of the On Hold Expiry Date, the feedback will present to another Service Officer
+• On the day of the On Hold Expiry Date, the feedback will present to another Service Officer

 Document all unsuccessful contact attempts on the feedback entry: